Weekly Wrap-Up 5/20/11

 Robb Rinard of 2XL Games on Jeremy McGrath's Offroad

 2XL Creative Director Robb Rinard discusses the company's upcoming title with GameZone in an exclusive interview.
-How is this off-road racer, announced only a week ago, shaping up?
-Rinard talks in-depth about the transition to digital downloads, describes Jeremy McGrath's Offroad, and demystifies his relationship with the titular racer.
-Read GameZone's full interview with Robb Rinard to see why racing game fans should be excited for this title.
+How is this off-road racer, which was just announced a week ago, shaping up?
+Rinard talks in-depth about the transition to digital downloads, describes Jeremy McGrath's Offroad, and talks about his relationship with the titular racer.
+Read GameZone's full talk with Robb Rinard to see why racing game fans should be excited for this title.

 Flash Game of the Week: Exit Path